ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 **1)** Some bugs can persist or occur if you do not do a fresh install.

 **2)** If the new and old YT ReVanced Extended APKs were not signed using the same keystore file, the new YT ReVanced Extended APK cannot be installed without uninstalling the old YT ReVanced Extended app first.
+(Read below to understand what a keystore is.)

+If either of these issues apply to you, read below to learn how to import and export your YT ReVanced Extended settings so you don't need to reconfigure them.